Sports Betting

 What is the new gambling law in 2026?

-You can take a gambling loss deduction against your gambling winnings.
 However, as of tax year 2026, taxpayers can only deduct up to 90% of their gambling losses against gambling winnings.
 Prior to 2026, gamblers could deduct up to 100% of their winnings based on losses.
+For example, you bet $100 on 10 NFL games during the regular season and lost each bet.

 From r/gambling